FlorianGabelle/game_of_life/README.md

 ## Version History

+* 1.0
+    * First release of the application.

 * 0.4
     * The user can now input the state of the cells himself.
     * Refactoring to help readability.